QuantProb: Generalizing Probabilities along with Predictions for a Pre-trained Classifier: Using for Calibration

+So, in general it is not possible to have constant calibration error across the entire space.
+The best one could hope for is to have constant calibration error whenever $\gP^{+}(X,Y) \approx \gP(X,Y)$, i.e invariant to small distortions.
+We show that \quantprob{} proposed in this article achieves this.

-In the ideal scenario, we have that quantile representations predict perfectly calibrated probabilities as illustrated in the following theorem. \begin{theorem} Assume that the data is generated using the model in \eqref{eq:binmodel}, where $f(\vx) = P(g(\vx) + \epsilon(\vx) \geq 0)$ denotes the base-classifier.
-Let $\gQ(\vx, \tau)$ denote the quantile representations obtained on this data.
-Define the probabilities as
+\paragraph{Sanity Check - When the pre-tained model $f_{\theta}$ is perfect:} We firstly verify that, in the ideal scenario where the model is perfect, then the quantile probabilities match the perfectly calibrated probabilities.
+This is formalized in the theorem below. \begin{theorem} Let $f_{\theta}(.)$ denote the pre-trained model, and let $f_{\ell, \theta}(.)$ denote the corresponding logits.
+Assume that the data is generated using the model $\vy = I[f_{\ell,\theta}(\vx) + \epsilon > 0]$, where $\epsilon$ denotes the error distribution with mean $0$ .
+Let $\gQ(\vx, \tau)$ denote the quantile representations obtained on this data using $f_{\theta}$ as the base classifier.
+Then,